 Investment managers face different tax issues from retail traders.

-Investment management is when you trade money belonging to investors.
-As you can imagine, handling other people’s money is serious business, therefore there is a huge body of investor-protection law and regulation on securities, commodities and forex.
-The investment manager may need various licenses and to register with the regulator in charge.
+Investment managers trade money belonging to investors.
+As you can imagine, handling other people’s money is serious business, therefore, there is a huge body of investor-protection law and regulation on securities, commodities, and forex.
+The investment manager may need various licenses and register with the regulator in charge.

 Managed accounts vs. hedge fund